 Well, as a mom, when you hear your child has depression, I think I am not alone in thinking I’m at fault.
 That oh, my gosh, what have I done or what has this family done to contribute to this?
 And then the guilt sets in and you don’t want to look at it and you want to minimize it.
 You play all these mental games.
 Finally, you realize you have a life that is in your possession and this is your chance to touch the future with an amazing life.
 If you just get yourself out of the way and look at your own internal negative core values because believe me, we all want to be perfect moms.
 We all want to put that image out there.
 But deep down inside we have our struggles, our insecurities.
 So the first thing was to look at myself and see what I was projecting that might be damaging my daughter.
 I needed to start the conversations and ask the questions realizing that if I did send some negative messages to her there’s a process that I have to go through.
 I have to give her time to forgive.

-Being the coach in these situations is one of the more delicate roles that I play as I represent the adolescent and help them bring forth the sources of pain, the issues that have happened.
+Being the lead in these situations is one of the more delicate roles that I play as I represent the adolescent and help them bring forth the sources of pain, the issues that have happened.
 Digging into some of the things that she recalls in her perspective is one of the steps we’ve taken this week.
 Helping bring understanding of those hurts where messages were sent is part of the process.
 Some may have been positive but totally misperceived.

 Look At Yourself

 Explain how hard it has been to hear and why it’s so important to hear what your child is holding onto inside.